mfogel/django-simple-email-confirmation/README.rst

 A Django app providing simple email confirmation.

-This app can be used to support three different ways of organizing your Users their email address(es):
+This app can be used to support three different ways of organizing your Users their email address(es).
+Each email address can be in a confirmed/unconfirmed state.

-- Users have one email address that is stored on the `User` model
+- Users have one email address that is stored on the `User`
 - Users have one primary email address stored on the `User` model, and have N secondary emails stored in `EmailAddress` objects
 - Users have N email addresses stored in `EmailAddress` objects.